fossMeDaddy/rmd.sh/README.md

 1. I accidentally published the prod DB url in the first commit
 2. the code is a gigantic flaming hot pile of garbage, need to rewrite

-source code commmiiing sooooooooooooon uwu
+but dont worry, source code commmiiing sooooooooooooon uwu